Itaybre/Trace2JSON/README.md

 #### Known Issues

-- Doesn't work with Xcode 12
+- Doesn't work with Xcode 12 but you can use the new CLI `xtrace` for this

 ## Inspiration
 [TraceUtility](https://github.com/Qusic/TraceUtility)